sisovin/cybersecurity-protection-api/README.md

-# cybersecurity-protection-api
-A repository for a secure authentication system with encryption and MFA
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.